NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - Wild Apricot Reference

-This field can be used to group various lines together.
-It is not used by the software in anyway, and
+This is an optional field can be used to group various lines together.
+It is not used by the software in anyway, and any information placed in this column is for user reference only.

 - Default Text

+This is an optional field can be used to define a string to search for the in the content when using the `replace`, `replace_element`, `shortdelay`, `longdelay`, `attribute` and `createlink` functions.
+Not all functions use this field, and this field is ignored for those functions during processing of the configuration file.

 - Replacement Text

+This field is used as the replacement text for functions that use this field like `replace` and `replace_element`.
+In some cases this field is used to specify input into a function like `createlink`.

 - Function

+This is an optional field that specifies what function to call when processing a configuration file.
+If this field is empty, then the Query field and Style field will be used to apply a style to an element of the page.

+The [functions are all defined](https://github.com/NewPath-Consulting/ez-wildapricot-webdesigner?tab=readme-ov-file#ez-wildapricot-web-designer-functions) in this README file.

 - Query
 - Style
 - Notes